PeeteKeesel/sokoban-ai/README.md

     - and execute the mcts steps from there
     - __save the constructed tree for that state__ in memory !!!
     - s.t. we have a tree for all visited board states

+- [ ] What is the input of the NN?
+The states of the last `x` moves?
+Only the current state?
+    - if its the states of the last `x` moves then what the the layers detect?
+    - if its the current state, should there be planes only containing subinformation like: the state but only the boxes in it. the state but only the goal states in it, ...?